ZhouJian26/Santorini/Readme.md

 [See GUI](#GUI)

-**After you run the `java -jar Application.jar CLI` for CLI, you should be able to see the following view:
+**After you run the `java -jar Application.jar CLI` for CLI, you should be able to see the following view**:

-Type correctly server ip and port then insert your preferred game mode**
+**Type correctly server ip and port then insert your preferred game mode**
 ![Failed loading][CLI1]
 ![Failed loading][CLI2]